“I want to have a relationship with my son, but his father thinks we should present a united front.”

 2) Even though you no longer talk about it, your child knows how you feel about the family being broken up by his/her continued estrangement from your spouse.

-Once reconciliation with your spouse feels entirely optional to your child, s/he is more likely to entertain that option.
+Once reconciliation with your spouse feels entirely optional to your child, s/he may be more likely to entertain that option.
 Never forget that it’s easier for everybody when there’s no estrangement – including your child.

 If you feel, as many caught-in-the-middle parents do, that you’re betraying your spouse by enjoying a relationship with your child, remember that you’re not responsible for your spouse’s relationship with his or her children.